PabloEscales/pabloescales/README.md

-# 👋 Welcome, I'm Pablo, a Junior Software Developer.
+# 👋 Welcome, I'm Pablo, a Jr. Software Developer.

 ### 📚  I'm currently improving my skills as a programmer and learning new technologies.</p>